 · Respect your energy, you don’t have as much when your body is in such hormonal flux.
 You have to calm down for a few years, transition and move into your 50s with the energy to flourish.

-· Try phytoestrogens/ Soy Isoflavones – I think this is for later in the menopause when estrogen is really low (ie post periods).Putting plant based estrogen into your when you still have plenty may trigger hot flushes.
-Try and see, but don’t suffer additional symptoms, or continue if no change – it really is on an individual basis.
+· Try phytoestrogens/ Soy Isoflavones –Tthis is for later in the menopause when estrogen is really low (ie post periods).Putting plant based estrogen into your system when you still have plenty may trigger hot flushes.
+Try and see, but don’t suffer additional symptoms, or don't continue if no change – it really is on an individual basis.

 · *HRT – if you try to bypass the menopause – you won’t.
 You will have the menopause when you come off HRT.
 I see women in their 60s and 70s where the symptoms are coming through no matter that they’re on HRT, and when they come off it is a lot harder for your body to transition at this age as you have less ‘kidney’ energy to help you.
 I believe you should have your menopause at the age nature has intended – your 50s, whilst you have the constitutional strength to support this change.